nmureire85/appium-cucumber-javascript/README.md

 # Requirements:
 - Android studio(bumblebee|2021.11).
 Previous should be fine.
 - Xcode 13.0.0+
-- Appium Inspector
+- Appium Inspector(accessed via Appium Desktop)
-- Appium service installation (1.18+) or Appium Desktop
+- Appium service installation or Appium Desktop (1.18+)
+> Faced issues with appium service.
+Resorted to Appium desktop to run tests on both platforms
 - Node.js (12.22.12)
 - Carthage 0.38 (iOS)
 - Visual Studio Code as IDE (Used in this project)